artineering-io/flair-docs/flair/art-direction/noisefx.md

 ## Noise widgets
-Each style has different effects, therefore, the noise widgets (sections) will vary depending on the currently loaded stylization.
+Each style has different effects, therefore, the noise widgets (sections) will vary depending on the currently loaded style.
 Each widget (section) handles a specific effect/behaviour within the style e.g., _Lighting_, _Pigment turbulence_, _Color bleeding_.

 ### Toggle/reset
 On the left side of each widget, you will find a term for the generalized behaviour of each effect.
 This is followed by a sphere preview, visually showcasing what the behavior/effect does.
 Underneath the preview, you will find two buttons.